Infrared Saunas: What the Research Actually Shows

 COVID: a context-dependent answer

-For COVID-related questions, context determines everything.
 Acute illness is a contraindication by the same logic that applies to any active systemic infection.
-During post-illness recovery, the documented effects on muscle aches, fatigue, and autonomic function are plausibly supportive as a complement to rest.
-Long COVID has attracted genuine clinical interest, but no controlled evidence exists yet, and anecdotal reports should not be treated as clinical guidance.
+During post-illness recovery, the documented muscle aches, fatigue, and autonomic effects of recovery seem potentially supportive as a complement to rest.
+Long COVID has drawn genuine clinical interest, but no controlled evidence exists currently, and anecdotal reports are not appropriate as clinical guidance.
+For healthy adults using infrared regularly, modest cumulative support for innate immune function is the most defensible framing — not acute intervention.

 Detoxification & Weight Management